leukemia-kispi/HiChIP-Analysis/HiChIP.md

 chmod +x ./HiChiP/installDep.sh
 ```

-Use the installDep.sh script from the Dovetail-Genomics source repository to ensure all dependecies are installed in the conda Dovetail conda environment, generated if the instructions in README.md were followed.
+Use the installDep.sh script from the Dovetail-Genomics source repository to ensure all dependecies are installed in the DovetailHiChIP conda environment, generated if the instructions for General Setup were followed.
 In addition to installing GCC make, python and pip, it will include following dependencies:

 - numpy
 - pysam